ITR ITR

 • Carry Forward of Losses is Not Permitted

 Failing to file an Income Tax Return within the stipulated time may result in the loss of the opportunity to carry forward certain losses.
 Losses incurred during a financial year, such as business losses or capital losses, can be carried forward to offset against future income.
-However, if the ITR is not filed within the due date, the option to carry forward losses for set-off in subsequent years is forfeited.
+However, if the ITR not filed penalty within the due date, the option to carry forward losses for set-off in subsequent years is forfeited.
 Taxpayers should be mindful of this provision and ensure timely filing to retain the benefit of carrying forward losses.

 • Bar on the Carry Forward of Losses